-The Fraunhofer Institute for Transportation and Infrastructure Systems IVI employs over 100 researchers in four departments.
+The Fraunhofer Institute for Transportation and Infrastructure Systems IVI employs over 100 researchers in three departments.
 The institute collaborates closely with the universities TU Dresden and TU Bergakademie Freiberg.

 The institute is operating in a wide array of transport-related research and development topics, ranging from the fields of electromobility, traffic planning and traffic ecology, traffic information, vehicle propulsion and sensor technologies, while also incorporating traffic telematics, the information and communication sectors, as well as disposition and logistics.